30 Ways to Save Money in Las Vegas

 21. Avoid the endless shops.
 If shopping is your temptation, then you will want to avoid the massive complexes found in resorts such as Caesars Palace and Planet Hollywood.
 These areas seriously go on forever (Planet Hollywood is home a mile long string of shops known as the Miracle Mile Shops).
 Out of sight, out of mind!
 You are better off using your time in Vegas to do something new and interesting, so leave the typical shopping for home!

 22. Make coffee in your room (if available).
-Coffee prices in Vegas are astronomically high, especially in the higher end resorts like the Bellagio and the Venetian.
+Coffee prices in Vegas are astronomically high, especially in the higher end resorts like Bellagio and The Venetian.
 Save yourself a bit of money and the hassle of waiting in endlessly long lines by brewing your own in your room to take on the go.
 No coffeemaker?
 Skip the Starbucks and at least try something new.
 The Mirage is home to a cute little coffee shop (with an attractive seating area) known as The Roasted Bean, and prices are not too outrageous for Vegas.
 Update: The Mirage will be sadly closing in summer of 2022!

 24. Check hotel websites for special promotions and packages.
 Many hotels offer package deals that may include air + hotel, spa/show packages, discounted rates the longer you stay, and more.
 Compare various hotels to find your preferred deal!
 Also check the hotel’s rate calendar to compare how prices vary throughout the month/year.
 Also check specialty discount sites like Best of Vegas for exclusive deals and email alerts when prices drop.